siddhartha-s/ipd/style.md

     write the words in uppercase and join with hyphens.

   - Data definition names must be in `UpperCamelCase`;
-    capitalize each word and append them.
+    capitalize the initial letter of each word and append them.

   - Names of things must reflect their purposes.
 Do not use generic names such as `number` or `function`.